Modeling Sarcastic Speech: Semantic and Prosodic Cues in a Speech Synthesis Framework: Results and Discussion

-We evaluate sarcasm detection performance from text-only inputs on the MUStARD++ dataset, comparing the original sarcasm detection systems used in MUStARD++ \cite{ray-etal-2022-multimodal}, BERT, LLaMA 3, and LLaMA 3-LoRA.
+We first evaluate how well different semantic embeddings capture semantic cues associated with sarcastic intent.
+Specifically, we train and evaluate sarcasm detection models on the text transcripts of the MUStARD++ dataset, using the same 8:1:1 data split and following the same experimental setup as \citet{ray-etal-2022-multimodal}.
+The goal of this experiment is to assess how effectively different semantic embeddings capture sarcasm-relevant cues and to motivate the choice of embeddings used later for conditioning speech synthesis.
 Models are evaluated with Precision (P), Recall (R), and weighted F1-score (F1), with results summarized in Table~\ref{tab:sarcasm_detection}.

-As shown in Table~\ref{tab:sarcasm_detection}, both the MUStARD++ baseline and BERT achieved moderate performance with F1-scores around 67\%.
+Both the MUStARD++ baseline and BERT achieved moderate performance with F1-scores around 67\%.
 LLaMA 3 performed slightly worse (65.5\%), suggesting that general-purpose pretraining alone is insufficient to capture the nuanced cues of sarcasm.
-In contrast, parameter-efficient fine-tuning with LoRA yielded a clear improvement, raising the F1-score to 72.5\%.
-This demonstrates the effectiveness of the proposed sarcasm-aware semantic encoding via LoRA (Section~\ref{sec:lora}), and motivates its integration into the sarcasm-aware TTS framework to further examine whether such improvements in semantic encoding can also lead to more expressive synthesized speech.
+In contrast, PEFT with LoRA yielded a clear improvement, raising the F1-score to 72.5\%.
+This indicates that targeted fine-tuning effectively operationalizes sarcasm-relevant semantic features.
+These results provide evidence that semantic embeddings from the LoRA-enhanced model more reliably encode discourse-level markers of sarcasm.
+This motivates their use in the TTS framework: by conditioning speech synthesis on embeddings that better reflect sarcastic intent, we can systematically examine whether improvements in semantic cue representation translate to perceptually stronger expressions of sarcasm in synthesized speech.